 Neighbourhood: The Park

-Tim Hart is something of a fine-dining pioneer in the East Midlands, having founded the Michelin-starred Hambleton Hall in the late 1970s before following up with this elegant hotel and kitchen in 1997.
+Tim Hart is something of a fine-dining pioneer in the east Midlands, having founded the Michelin-starred Hambleton Hall in the late 1970s before following up with this elegant hotel and kitchen in 1997.
 Set on the old ramparts of Nottingham Castle above the upmarket Park Estate, this four-star hotel won Riba architecture awards for a design that opens up with stunning views over the city.
-With access to a leafy terrace, the garden suites are the most sought after of the 32 rooms, which – thanks to luxe touches like L’Occitane toiletries and mini cafetières – set the standard for hotels in the city.
+With access to a leafy terrace, the garden suites are the most sought after of the 32 rooms, which – thanks to luxe touches like mini-cafetieres and L’Occitane toiletries – set the standard for hotels in the city.
 And the restaurant remains one of the city’s hottest tables, with menus shaped by local produce, including Hambleton Hall-supplied meat and bread.

 Rooms from £139